virajvekaria/ES666-Assignment3/README.md

 ## Submission
- - Finally, Upload the final code to the forked repostory.
+ - Finally, Upload the code to the your repository.
- - Push the code to the repository.

 ```
 git add .